 Rebecca has worked at the University of Warwick since 2008, where she was a Research Assistant with the Royal College of Nursing Research Institute.
 She contributed to the validation of the Warwick-Edinburgh Mental Well-being Scale (WEMWBS) for use with young people aged 13 to 16.
 Rebecca has worked with Coventry Local Authority and Public Health since 2010, collaborating on a large scale programme of work to understand and improve public mental health in Coventry.
 This programme was the precursor to the Coventry Health Improvement Programme (CHIP) which was the largest cross-organisational health programme of its kind undertaken by the Coventry Partnership.
-Rebecca completed her PhD by conducting a mixed methods analysis of the practicalities of public health practice and evaluation in CHIP, focusing on mental wellbeing outcomes.
+Rebecca completed her PhD by conducting a mixed methods analysis of the practicalities of public health practice and evaluation in CHIP, focusing on mental wellbeing outcomes and understanding the use of evidence in 'real-world' public health practice.

 Currently, Rebecca is a Mixed Methods Research Fellow within CLAHRC -West Midlands.
-In this role, Rebecca's focus is on mapping knowledge mobilisation, synthesising qualitative and quantitative evidence to improve health outcomes for patients and the public, and consulting on research projects involving the integration of qualitative and quantitative data.
+In this role, Rebecca's focus is on mapping knowledge mobilisation, synthesising qualitative and quantitative evidence to improve health outcomes for patients and the public, conducting systematic reviews, and consulting on research projects involving the integration of qualitative and quantitative data.
+Rebecca also leads the Mixed Methods for Health Research module with Dr Felicity Boardman.

 - 2014 - PhD in Health Sciences, University of Warwick